Principles of stormwater management

 - Waimakariri – Section 5.1 of the Waimakariri District Council COP states WDC’s philosophy, objectives and four purposes for stormwater management

-- Hurunui – Section 4 – Stormwater of the Hurunui District Council COP
+- Hurunui – Part 4 – Stormwater of the Hurunui District Council COP (PDF 7.31MB)

 Te Rūnanga o Ngāi Tahu is the statutory authority representing iwi members and includes ten local rūnanga within Canterbury, known as Papatipu Rūnanga.
 Cultural principles for management of stormwater are included in both region-wide documents as well as iwi management plans for specific areas.